sanjanabintaazad/codepath/README.md

 ## Notes

 Finding the vulnurabilities was a long process.
 To identify which color has the specific vulnerability and in which page, I had to perform the same error and trial process in all of the three targets.
+Executing the correct CSRF form was a bit challenging.